Did you know 10.2 million Americans suffer from both a mental illness and substance use disorder?

 Treatment for co-occurring disorders isn’t a quick fix.
 For alcohol or drug rehab, therapy can take months or even years.
 With a mental health disorder, you’ll need extra time for care as well.

 These diagnosis programs move at your own pace.

 Individuals with dual diagnoses are at higher risk compared to other patients.
 Coping with a mental health disorder is difficult.

 If you factor in a substance disorder, it can get even trickier.
 Some patients have violent tendencies or suicidal thoughts.

 Want to Learn More?

 We hope you found this article on dual diagnosis insightful.
-If you’re struggling with a substance and your mental health, talk to a professional today.
+If you’re struggling with a substance and your mental health, talk to Create Recovery Center today.